SkillTrainingNepal/SkillTrainingNepal/README.md

 # <h1>Skill Training Nepal – Professional IT Training Center in Nepal </h1>

  ## Welcome to Skill Training Nepal’s GitHub Page:
 Since 2019, Skill Training Nepal reputable training center that provides various IT courses in Nepal.
-We offer career oriented IT courses that offers intensive training program for students.
+We offer career-oriented IT courses that offer an intensive training program for students.
 Course include Computer Course, Digital Marketing, Web designing, Graphic Design, hardware training courses, Networking training courses, and more.
 # Our IT Courses:
 Every Course has its Own Beauty!
 Get Enrolled in the Course of Your Interest and Secure Your Career!